 We offer nationwide prepaid and postpaid Retail Wireless services to subscribers primarily under our Boost Mobile, Boost postpaid and Gen Mobile brands, as well as a competitive portfolio of wireless devices.
 We offer customers value by providing choice and flexibility in our Retail Wireless services.
 Prepaid wireless subscribers generally pay in advance for monthly access to wireless talk, text, and data services.
-Postpaid wireless subscribers are qualified to pay after receiving wireless talk, text, and data services, and may also qualify for financing arrangements for wireless devices.
+Postpaid wireless talk, text, and data services, and may also qualify for financing arrangements for wireless devices.